TillMacher/apscale_gui/README.md

 `pip install --upgrade apscale_gui`

+Important note:

-Note: APSCALE and APSCALE GUI requires python3.12 or higher!
+* APSCALE and APSCALE GUI requires python3.12 or higher!
+* If possible, use the apscale4 environment.
+* Apscale projects created with apscale v3 or older are not compatible with apscale v4.
+Please create a new project.

 ---